NervanaSystems/ngraph/doc/sphinx/source/index.rst

 We have many documentation pages to help you get started.

 * **TensorFlow or MXNet users** can get started with :doc:`framework-integration-guides`.
-Note that the ``pip`` packages work only with Ubuntu 16.04 or greater and Intel® Xeon® CPUs.
-CPUs without AVX512 will not run these packages; the alternative is to build from source:

    * `TensorFlow bridge to nGraph`_
    * `Compiling MXNet with nGraph`_

+   .. note:: Note that the ``pip`` packages work only with Ubuntu 16.04
+      or greater and Intel® Xeon® CPUs.
+CPUs without AVX512 will not run these packages; the alternative is to build from source:

 * **Data scientists** interested in the `ONNX`_ format will find the `nGraph ONNX companion tool`_ of interest.